Loading...

 void critical_section_init_with_lock_num (critical_section_t *crit_sec, uint lock_num)

-static void critical_section_enter_blocking (critical_section_t *crit_sec)
+static __force_inline void critical_section_enter_blocking (critical_section_t *crit_sec)

-static void critical_section_exit (critical_section_t *crit_sec)
+static __force_inline void critical_section_exit (critical_section_t *crit_sec)

 void critical_section_deinit (critical_section_t *crit_sec)